ThinkEQ/assembly-solutions-ltd/src/pages/about/index.md

 ---
 **About Us**\
 \
-Assembly Solutions Ltd (or for short you can call us ASL), is a Bolton based manufacturer of electrical cable assemblies, wiring looms & harnesses, and control panels.
+Assembly Solutions Ltd is a Bolton based manufacturer of electrical cable assemblies, wiring looms, wiring harnesses and electrical control panels.

-We're an award winning family business and pride ourselves on delivering a personable quality service.
-With instilled family values, we are passionate about building strong relationships that are reliable, loyal and trustworthy.
+We are an award winning family business and pride ourselves on delivering a personable quality service.
+With instilled family values, we're passionate about building strong relationships that are reliable, loyal and trustworthy.

-Customer Satisfaction and Quality is a priority, and we demonstrate this by maintaining the International Standards of ISO 9001 and ISO 45001. \
+Customer Satisfaction and Quality is our priority and we demonstrate this by maintaining the International Standards of ISO 9001 and ISO 45001. \
 \
 **Assembly Solutions Ltd**